Best practices for Log Management and Analytics

 Policy boundaries in Dynatrace are a modular and reusable way to define access conditions for resource and record-level permissions.
 They act as an additional layer of control, refining scope of permissions granted by IAM policies without the need to create additional specific policies.

 By externalizing access conditions, policy boundaries simplify management, ensure consistent enforcement, and improve scalability across large environments.
+This way, you can assign individual IAM policies to multiple buckets at the same time.

-For more information about access permissions, see
+For more information about access permissions, see the following page:

 Use log-based events and metrics